tappoz/ArduinoIoT/nrf24l01-radio/README.md

 crw-rw---- 1 root dialout 188, 1 Oct 24 11:28 /dev/ttyUSB1
 ```

-Using `platformio` you should get the information regarding the ports to use when uploading the firmware:
+Using `platformIO` you should get the information regarding the ports to use when uploading the firmware:

 ```
 $ platformio serialports list